|

 low-velocity limit.
 For a set of particles with an average mass and velocity

-we anticipate the momentum and angular-momentum operators to be of the
+and angular-momentum operators to be of the order

 ,